mLoDar/TowerOfHanoi/README.md

 - Only one disk can be moved at a time.
 - Bigger disks can not be placed on smaller disks.
 - Disks must be moved between the three rods (source, auxiliary, destination).

-The visualization runs the recursive algorithm to solve the problem and visually moves the disks between the pegs on the form.

 ## Controls